 - Any part time Academic Training counts as full time, for purposes of calculating months used.
 Example: If a student has Academic Training for 10 hours a week for 6 months, this counts as using 6 months of their total amount of Academic Training.

 - Employment must be related to the student's field of study and authorized prior to the beginning of work.
 For undergraduate exchange students, your employment must be related to two or more of the classes you took during your most recent semester at William & Mary.

 - Student must have the recommendation of their academic advisor.
 For undergraduate exchange students, this is Nasha Lewis.

 - Students whose DS-2019 is issued by a sponsor other than W&M (such as Fulbright) must apply for AT from the program sponsor.
 Students transferring from an institution in the U.S. may request AT even before the end of their first semester if they were in good academic standing and have the recommendation of their academic advisor or if the program requires it.

-- If the student wishes to engage in unpaid or low paid AT after the end of their program at W&M, he/she must demonstrate that he/she has sufficient funds to cover living expenses for him/herself and any J-2 dependents.
+- If the student wishes to engage in unpaid or low paid AT after the end of their program at W&M, they must demonstrate that they have sufficient funds to cover living expenses for themselves and any J-2 dependents.
 Required funding amounts will match living expense requirements for F-1 graduate Arts & Sciences students; see Financial Certification for details.
 Funding amounts are listed in 9 month increments, but amounts can be pro-rated for the amount of academic training you will do.